 30 Nov 1859 Transferred to the Army Hospital Corps.

 7 Dec 1863 At Athlone: awarded 14 days drill by Lt Col Smith for being drunk in hospital.

 15 July 1864 At Athlone confined to barracks for 10 days for being drunk in hospital.

 19 Sep 1864 Confined to barracks for 14 days for being drunk in hospital.

 21 Nov 1864 Placed in cells by Lt Col Smith for 168 hours (7 days) for being drunk in hospital.

-June 1857 Ophthalmia broke out amongst the 14th Regiment.
-The monthly returns for Sept 1857 reveal that the disease in the 14th Regiment "was still dragging on and disabling the corps a great deal".
-Every care and precaution was taken, so that by Oct 1857, "the outbreak was much mitigated".
+The monthly returns for September 1857 reveal that the disease in the 14th Regiment was still dragging on and disabling the corps a great deal.
+Every care and precaution was taken, so that by October 1857, the outbreak was much mitigated.

 6 Jan 1855William Smith 14th Foot Reg No 3938, Army Hospital Corps No 522 enlisted in 14th Foot in 1855, but transferred to the Army Hospital Corps on 30 November 1859.